 Wakandi Group is proud and excited to announce that we are launching our Credit Association Management System (CAMS) in Tanzania.
 We have successfully onboarded one of our many informal financial groups (popularly called SACCOS in Tanzania) to start the pilot.
 With our first SACCOS onboard, we are all set to run our pilot test, with 1000 members, in Dodoma town.

-Sele Mduda, Key Account Manager and Co-founder at Wakandi, has also conducted various training programs and workshops to show the product’s capabilities and how members of savings groups can use it to make their work easy and efficient.
+Sele Mduda, Key Account Manager at Wakandi, has also conducted various training programs and workshops to show the product’s capabilities and how members of savings groups can use it to make their work easy and efficient.
 He has been in Tanzania for over a month to gain deeper insights into the market.
 He has met various savings groups, banks, financial institutions, and regulatory authorities during the trips, talking about the product.

 Onboarding the savings group is a significant milestone for us and a big step towards our goals.
 We are working to onboard more savings groups and microfinance institutes in the coming months.
 It will help us to move ahead with our aim to offer a completely cashless experience in Africa.